NFL Draft Fashion Bracket: DeVonta Smith wins best draft-day outfit of all time

 - Deion SandersAmerican athlete

-NFL Draft Fashion Bracket: DeVonta Smith wins originally appeared on NBC Sports Washington
+NFL Draft Fashion Bracket: DeVonta Smith wins originally appeared on NBC Sports Boston

 Tonight, the most talented NFL prospects will walk across a stage to hug Roger Goodell and show off their distinguished draft-day looks.